 IDL declarations can be placed in different locations based on user preferences:

-@NCIntent annotation takes a string as its parameter that should be a valid IDL declaration.
+java annotation takes a string as its parameter that should be a valid IDL declaration.
 For example, Scala code snippet:

-@NCIntent("import('/opt/myproj/global_fragments.idl')") // Importing. @NCIntent("intent=act term(act)={has(tok_groups, 'act')} fragment(f1)") // Defining in place. def onMatch( @NCIntentTerm("act") actTok: NCToken, @NCIntentTerm("loc") locToks: List[NCToken] ): NCResult = { ... }
+@NCIntent("import('/opt/myproj/global_fragments.idl')") // Importing. @NCIntent("intent=act term(act)={has(ent_groups, 'act')} fragment(f1)") // Defining in place. def onMatch( @NCIntentTerm("act") actEnt: NCEntity, @NCIntentTerm("loc") locEnts: List[NCEntity] ): NCResult = { ... }

 *.idl